Pylons/pyramid/docs/glossary.rst

    principal
-     A *principal* is a string or unicode object representing an entity, typically a user or group, having zero or more :term:`permissions <permission>`.
+     A *principal* is a string or unicode object representing an entity, typically a user or group.
 Principals are provided by an :term:`authentication policy`.
-For example, if a user had the user id "bob", and Bob was part of two groups named "group foo" and "group bar", the request might have information attached to it that would indicate that Bob was represented by three
+For example, if a user had the :term:`userid` `"bob"`, and was part of two groups named `"group foo"` and "group bar", the request might have information attached to it that would indicate that Bob was represented by three
-     principals: "bob", "group foo" and "group bar".
+     principals: `"bob"`, `"group foo"` and `"group bar"`.

    userid
-     A *userid* is a a string or unicode object used to identify and authenticate a real-world user, often a person.
+     A *userid* is a string or unicode object used to identify and authenticate a real-world user (or client).
 A userid is supplied to an :term:`authentication policy` in order to discover the user's :term:`principals <principal>`.
-The default behavior of the authentication policies :app:`Pyramid` provides is to return the user's userid as one of the user's principals, but a userid need not be a principal.
+The default behavior of the authentication policies :app:`Pyramid` provides is to return the user's userid as a principal, but this is not strictly necessary in custom policies that define their principals differently.

    authorization policy
      An authorization policy in :app:`Pyramid` terms is a bit of